rncrtr/antiquated/README.md

 ###Inspect CSS in older browsers

 ###What?
 Why?
 I do a lot of IE8 development.
 For some reason, there don't seem to be decent inspector tools out there (that I have found anyway).
-Because of this, I decided to create something that would help me day to day.
+Because of this and the continued prevalence of IE8/9 in the wild, I decided to create something that would help me day to day.
 If it helps you too, peachy.
 If not, peachless.
 Either way, I use this even in Chrome because it is faster to hold SHIFT than to right-click Inspect or remember the keyboard shortcut.
 Hopefully you are as lazy as I am.
 It is what makes a programmer good.
 Not wanting to do extra work when there is a computer to do it for us.

 ##Getting Started